inartin/mongodb-versioned-backup-server/README.md

 - **Deleted Data Handling**:
     - Deleted entries are marked `isDeleted: true` but never removed from backups.

+- **Deleted Data Handling**:
+   - If a mistake occurs in the main database, you have 1 hour (configurable) to fix it and cancel the queued backup using the /cancel-changes API.

 - **Logs**:
     - All logs can be found in the `backup-server.log` file.